pauldlynch/eqguide/guides/alchemy/index.md

 Alchemy is one of the few trade skills that is genuinely useful in several different ways.
 It has a personal benefit, in making Skinspikes potions to improve your personal dps; and Vials of Prismatic Dye can be sold in the Bazaar, as well as used to prevent the horrible mix of Defiant armor colors.
 Use Allakhazam to track down the correct color for old school Hate or PoP Ornate armor for your class.
 Hint: use 254 when you want to get 0; it's funny that way.

-For all tradeskills, always refer to the master guide on [EQTraders](http://mboards.eqtraders.com/eq/showthread.php?33385-Complete-Tradeskill-Guide-6-1-(Serverwide-Drop-Edition)-Rev-Apr-2009).
+For all tradeskills, always refer to the master guide on <a href="http://mboards.eqtraders.com/eq/showthread.php?33385-Complete-Tradeskill-Guide-6-1-(Serverwide-Drop-Edition)-Rev-Apr-2009">EQTraders</a>.

 Objective: Skinspikes (level 25) and Prismatic Dye.
 Needs a level 25 shaman to start, which takes about ten hours, including Crescent Reach trade skill quests to hit skill 54.
 The target is to exceed skill 178, which is the trivial for Skinspikes VI, which is the highest rank that can be made using storebought ingredients.